namtvit07/pushpop/README.md

 The `sendgrid` plugin requires that the following environment variables are set: `SENDGRID_DOMAIN`, `SENDGRID_USERNAME`, and `SENDGRID_PASSWORD`.

 The `preview` directive is optional and defaults to false.
-If you set it to true, the email contents will print out to the console, but the email will not send.
+If you set it to true, the email contents will print out to the console, but the email will not be sent.

 The `body` method can take a string, or it can take the same parameters as `template`, in which case it will render a template to create the body.
 For example: